breatheco-de/content/src/content/lesson/learners-starting-guide.md

    ![Start Exercise](https://github.com/breatheco-de/content/assets/107764250/b42f6559-dad4-4dca-9a6f-0e48b0e889e7)

 3. **Open with LearnPack:**
-   - If logged in, click the `Open with LearnPack` button.
+   - If you are logged in, click the `Open with LearnPack` button.
-   - If not, you can go to the repository pressing the repository button, and refer to the section *Opening Directly on Github* down below.
+   - If not, you can go to the repository pressing the repository button, and refer to the section *Opening Directly on Github* below.
    ![Open repository button](https://github.com/breatheco-de/content/assets/107764250/b1a236fa-f8b6-4178-b7ce-072cb7bdc0b8)